flybywiresim/fbw-userguide/docs/aircraft/a380x/feature-guides/simbrief.md

 ---

-## Using the FMS (MCDU) and SimBrief Integration
+## Using the FMS and SimBrief Integration

-### Importing the SimBrief OFP to the FMS (MCDU)
+### Importing the SimBrief OFP to the FMS

-We've included a quick method to have your SimBrief OFP automatically loaded into the MCDU.
+We've included a quick method to have your SimBrief OFP automatically loaded into the FMS.

 !!! warning "Please do not select an arrival airport on the MSFS world menu, otherwise the integration will not work."